 - IB: 40-42 points, with 776 at Higher Level

 You can choose to study whatever suits you best in these qualifying examinations.
-You do not need to have previous formal education in foreign languages, but, that said, previous language study may give a good indication of your motivation and commitment.
-What is certain is that most applicants will not have studied the material for this course before, and they are not required to have done so.
-The application process remains the same, however, as for all Cambridge course and full details are available elsewhere on this website.
+You do not need to have previous formal education in foreign languages, but that said, previous language study may give a good indication of your motivation and commitment.
+What is certain is that most applicants will not have studied the material for this course before and they are not required to have done so.

-For 2021 entry, candidates for Asian and Middle Eastern Studies are not required to take a pre-interview written assessment.
-Those wishing to combine an AMES language with a modern European language are required to take the at-interview written assessment for MML which lasts one hour, if interviewed.
-You do not need to register in advance for this, and will be sent full details about the assessment if called for interview.
-This is not a pass/fail test; it is simply something to supplement the information in your application and provide a gauge of your abilities, in particular to assess skills such as comprehension and thinking skills.
-Rest reassured that your performance in any required written assessment will not be considered in isolation, but taken into account alongside the other elements of your application.
+Those wishing to combine an AMES language with a modern European language are required to take the at-interview written assessment for Modern and Medieval Languages (MML) which lasts for one hour.
+You do not need to register in advance for this and will be sent full details about the assessment if called for interview.
+This is not a test that you can pass or fail; it is simply a way of supplementing the information in your application and to provide a gauge of your abilities, in particular to assess skills such as comprehension and thinking skills.
+Your performance in any required written assessment will not be considered in isolation, but taken into account alongside the other elements of your application.
 Further information about the format and content for the MML assessment is available here.